Farmers Market Tips: Effortless Budget Eating for Retirees

 Buy what is abundant

-At the market, piles of a single crop often signal a good deal.
-If several vendors have the same item, compare prices and choose the best value.
-Abundance usually means the produce is in peak season.
+When a market has large piles of a single crop, that is usually a sign that the item is in season and well priced.
+If several vendors have the same product, compare prices and choose the best value.
+Abundance often means freshness and affordability.

 High-value market foods